 Light, non-injurious contact or

-“skin touch” to face, head/neck area with a punch or strike is allowed
+“skin touch” to face, head/neck area using a punching or striking

 Winning: To win a competitor must